nabila-alam-11/Ecommerce-site/README.md

 **Product Listing Page**

-- Displays all products of the respective category
+- Displays all products within the selected category
-- Each product shows brand name, product name, rating, original price, discounted price and discount.
+- Each product shows the brand name, product name, rating, original price, discounted price and discounted percentage.
-- Clicking on wishlist icon adds or removes product from the wishlist
+- Clicking on the wishlist icon adds or removes the product from the wishlist
-- Clicking on **Add to Cart** button adds the product to the cart
+- Clicking on the **Add to Cart** button adds the product to the cart
+- Filter products by brand, rating, and price range
+- Sort products by price (low to high or high to low)